Here Is A Quick Way To Freeze Dumplings Without Sticking

 The vegetables or meat products used can either increase or shorten their shelf life.
 Dumplings containing vegetables usually last longer, as they tend to freeze well and remain fresher longer in the freezer.
 Dumplings that use meat, on the other hand, have a slightly shorter shelf life.

 It will be challenging to determine how fresh store-bought dumplings are.
-If they have been in the store’s freezer for a long time, they may not last long as you would want after purchase.
+If they have been in the store’s freezer for a long time, they may not last as long as you would want after purchase.
 Some dumplings may have an expiry date displayed on the packages, and others may not.

 Homemade dumplings have the most extended shelf life since you will be using fresh ingredients (I hope).
 They could last up to 6 months in the freezer.